ResearchIT/pronto-user-docs/docs/spack_modules.md

 Maybe you're working with R, and need some R packages that you don't see modules for.
 You have a couple options:

 1. Email researchit@iastate.edu and request for the package to be installed
-2. Try to install it yourself in your home directory using CRAN, PIP, CPAN, etc.
+2. Try to install it yourself in your /work directory using CRAN, PIP, CPAN, etc.

 Requesting an install from ResearchIT is always fine, but especially appropriate if there are a lot of dependencies for the package you need, or if you think it will be widely used by other users.